-Multiple high-risk locations of interest linked to MIQ worker with Omicron
+Multiple of interest linked to MIQ worker with Omicron

 "This has provided confirmation that the worker has the Omicron variant.
 In response, we are taking a conservative approach, and our objective is to stamp out and contain any onward transmission."

-High-risk locations of interest linked to the Omicron case include:
+Locations of interest linked to the Omicron case include:

 * Rail Replacement Bus - Southern Line, Britomart to Takanini, Thursday 13 January 4.50 pm - 6.20 pm